rpopov/modelant/conversion/src/site/markdown/index.md

 Mapping UML 1.3 to UML 1.4 models
 ---------------------------------

 With the help of the [model comparison plugin](../modelant.core.maven.plugin/index.html) the following mapping of UML 1.3 to UML 1.4 models was identified.
-Please note that **there is no formal definition** of such transformation provided by [OMG](http://www.omg.org) or anyone else, so it was identified using the tools provided bby modelant and proven in other projects.
+Please note that **there is no formal definition** of such transformation provided by [OMG](http://www.omg.org) or anyone else, but [the tracking changes in UML 1.4 formal definition](https://www.omg.org/cgi-bin/doc?formal/01-09-67), so it was identified using the tools provided bby modelant and proven in other projects.

   * the deleted in UML 1.4 Reference '''Foundation::Extension_Mechanisms::Stereotype::extendedElement''' is compensated by the added in UML 1.4 Reference '''Core::ModelElement::stereotype''' which actually reverses the navigability of the ModelElement-to-Stereotype association '''A_stereotype_extendedElement''' from Stereotype->ModelElement in UML 1.3 to ModelElement->Stereotype in UML 1.4
     * the deleted references will not be used in the conversion from UML 1.3 to UML 1.4, thus it is not mapped